mawds/r-programming-intro/_episodes/02-func-R.md

 ~~~
 {: .output}

 The first argument of `ifelse()` evaluates to a logical vector.
 If the ith element of the vector is `TRUE`, `ifelse()` will output the ith element of the 2nd argument (so the ith element of `demodata` in this example).
 If the element is FALSE the ith element of the 3rd argument will be replaced.
-But the 3rd argument is only a single value...what's going on here.
+But the 3rd argument is only a single value...what's going on here?
 You may remember that R `recycles` vectors if they are too short.
 This is what happens here; as the 3rd argument in our example consists of a single value, it will be output for all elements that are  `FALSE`

 > ## Challenge: putting this all together
 >